 - 1. MCP-Initiated Terminations/Nonrenewals.
 If the MCP provides notice of the termination/nonrenewal of this Agreement to ODM, pursuant to Article VIII of the agreement, the MCP will be required to comply with the following: - a.
 Transition Plan.
 Subject to ODM review and approval, the MCP shall submit a Transition Plan within 10 business days of the notice of termination/nonrenewal of this Agreement.
 The MCP shall make revisions to the Transition Plan as necessary to obtain ODM approval.
-The MCP's Transition Plan shall include, but is not limited to, the following: - The MCP's agreement to comply with all duties and obligations incurred prior to the effective date of the Agreement termination/nonrenewal, including the performance of ongoing functions, and the submission of all reports and deliverables. - ii.
+The MCP's Transition Plan shall include the following: - i.
+The MCP's agreement to comply with all duties and obligations incurred prior to the effective date of the Agreement termination/nonrenewal, including the performance of ongoing functions, and the submission of all reports and deliverables. - ii.
 The identification of the MCP's Transition Coordinator, the MCP's single point of contact responsible for coordinating the MCP's transition activities. - iii.
 The proposed submission timeframes for all outstanding reports and deliverables as identified by ODM. - iv.
-The MCP's communication plan, including the MCP's written notifications and proposed timeline to notify all subcontractors and members of the termination/nonrenewal. - v.
-The MCP's member transition plan to support an efficient and seamless transition of members from coverage under this Agreement to coverage under ODM's designee(s).
+The member outreach workflow identifying the approach and timing of outreach to members impacted by the termination/non-renewal. - v.
+The MCP's communication plan, including the MCP's written notifications and proposed timeline to notify all subcontractors and members of the termination/nonrenewal.
+The MCP's communication plan shall include the following notifications: - 1.
+Provider Notification.
+The MCP shall notify contracted providers at least 55 calendar days prior to the effective date of termination.
+The provider notification shall be approved by ODM prior to distribution. - 2.
+Member Notification.
+Unless otherwise notified by ODM, the MCP shall notify their members regarding this Agreement termination at least 45 calendar days in advance of the effective date of termination.
+A member outreach workflow identifying the approach and timing of outreach to members impacted must be included.
+The member notification shall be approved by ODM prior to distribution. - 3.
+Prior Authorization Redirection Notification.
+The MCP shall create two notices to assist members and providers with prior authorization requests received and/or approved during the last month of membership.
+The first notice is for prior authorization requests for services to be provided after the effective date of termination; this notice will direct members and providers to contact the enrolling MCP.
+The second notice is for prior authorization requests for services to be provided before and after the effective date of termination.
+The MCP shall utilize ODM model language to create the notices and receive approval by ODM prior to distribution.
+The notices will be mailed to the provider and copied to the member for all requests received during the last month of MCP membership.